 Good to know

-We believe the best treatment approach to back and neck pain is one that is balanced and holistic—one that looks at the cause and effect of your condition as it relates to your whole self, not just your spine.
-You may be offered the option of complementary therapy at your visits.
-Often drawn from other medical traditions, complementary therapies emphasize caring for the whole person and focus on healing pain as much as curing pain.
+We believe the best treatment approach to back and neck pain is one that is balanced and looks at the cause and effect of your condition as it relates to your whole self, not just your spine.

 Good for treating

-Back pain may be caused by any number of reasons, such as injury to a muscle or ligament.
-Some of the back conditions we treat include:
+Back and neck pain may be caused by any number of reasons, such as injury to a muscle or ligament.
+Some of the conditions we treat include:

-- acute (severe, short-term) low back or neck pain
+- acute (severe, short-term) back or neck pain

-- chronic (long-lasting, persistent) low back or neck pain
+- chronic (long-lasting, persistent) back or neck pain

-- recurring flare-ups of low back or neck pain
+- recurring flare-ups of back or neck pain

-- neck or low back pain associated with numbness or tingling involving your arms or legs
+- neck or back pain associated with numbness or tingling involving your arms or legs

 - pain that has not been helped with standard pain treatments